General Dynamics F-16 Fighting Falcon operators: Netherlands

 The Netherlands, like Belgium, made substantial orders for the F-16, and built aircraft at the Fokker plant.
 Deliveries started in 1979 and ended in 1992.
-A total of 102 aircraft were initially ordered, but these were followed by substantial follow-on orders for a total of 111 additional aircraft.
+A total of 102 aircraft were initially ordered, which was followed by subsequent orders of a further 111 aircraft.
 Fifty-two of these were F-16A/B-15OCU aircraft.
 These orders brought the total Dutch F-16A/B deliveries to 213.
-One-hundred-and-eight of them received the Mid-Life-Update (MLU).
+108 of these aircraft received the Mid-Life-Update (MLU).

 Norway

-Norway joined the original NATO-USAF partnership to replace its ageing Lockheed F-104 Starfighter squadrons.
-In 1975, Norway placed an order for 72 F-16A/B aircraft which was delivered between 1980 and 1984.
+Norway joined the original NATO-USAF partnership to replace its aging Lockheed F-104 Starfighter squadrons.
+In 1975, Norway placed an order for 74 F-16A/B aircraft which were delivered between 1980 and 1984.
 Unlike the other partners, there have been no follow-up orders, except for a single order in 1989 for two F-16B-15OCU aircraft as replacements for crashed aircraft.
-All the aircraft have received the Mid-Life-Update (MLU), and the new helmet-mounted sighting system.
-On 6 January 2022, Norway announced that all of its F-16s had been retired.
+All the aircraft received the Mid-Life-Update (MLU), and the new helmet-mounted sighting system.
+On 6 January 2022, Norway announced that all of its F-16s had been retired, having been replaced by the Lockheed Martin F-35 Lightning II.
+As of December 2023, Norway remains the only one of the original 5 program partners to have retired its entire F-16 fleet.
+However, Belgium, Denmark, and the Netherlands have plans to do so in the near future.

 Europe

 Greece

-After protracted negotiations the Hellenic Air Force ordered the F-16 in 1985.
-FMS program PEACE XENIA was begun with delivery of 40 F-16C/D Block 30 aircraft in 1989 and 1990.
-This was followed by an order for 40 F-16C/D Block 50 fighters, delivered in 1997 and 1998.
-In June 2000 a further order for 50 F-16C/D Block 52+ aircraft was made with an option of 10 more fighters, exercised in September 2001.
-All 60 aircraft (40 C-model aircraft and 20 missionized D-model) were delivered by June 2004.
-In December 2005 the Greek government signed an LOA for the delivery of 30 additional F-16C/D Block 52M with a not exercised option on 10 more.
-The latest batch consists of 20 C-models and 10 D-models, while deliveries were completed in 2009.
+Greece's Hellenic Air Force acquired 170 F-16s between 1989 and 2010 as part of the four-phase Peace Xenia program: